-Some condoms have special ribbed and dotted textures, offering more pleasure for the receiving end of the deed.
-There are also special condoms that have “rings” that move independent of the condom, adding uncertainty and mystery while having sex.
+There are also those with “rings” that move independently of the condom, adding uncertainty and mystery while having sex.
 However, some ribbing may be irritating for some, so experiment with your partner for the best experience.

 Some people say that using condoms takes away the natural feel of the genitals.
 Current condom materials such as latex are smooth, unlike the highly textured human skin.
 To address this, condom manufacturers made textured condoms that can lead to greater friction and enjoyment.
 The texture can give both the penis and the vaginal wall extra sensations for a more pleasurable experience.